A Deeper Look into Convolutions via Eigenvalue-based Pruning: Introduction

-In fact, as we also show here, depending on the \emph{difficulty} of a problem, it is possible that only a small portion of the kernels are actually vital for visual recognition \cite{li2018measuring}.
-When the absence of a kernel results in a significant rise in the generalization error, we call that kernel an \textbf{expert kernel}, and emergence of the expert kernels are often enforced via \emph{regularization} which is also used to limit the capacity for memorization \cite{zhang2016understanding}.
+As we also show here, depending on the \emph{difficulty} of a problem, it is possible that only a small portion of the kernels are actually vital for visual recognition \cite{li2018measuring}.
+When the absence of a kernel results in a significant rise in the generalization error, we call that kernel an \textbf{expert kernel}, and emergence of expert kernels are often enforced via \emph{regularization} which is also used to limit the capacity for memorization \cite{zhang2016understanding}.
 However, several studies on the generalization properties of deep learning state that the convolutional case is more difficult to analyze \cite{li2018measuring,arora2018stronger}, so the theoretical advances mostly stay in the fully connected realm.

-Therefore, in this work, we study convolutions and ask the question: "How can we characterize or identify expert kernels?".
-To this end, we focus on the fact that kernels are basically tiny matrices applied on the entire image.
+In this work, we study convolutions and ask the question: ``How can we characterize or identify expert kernels?".
+We formulate this question as a pruning problem, and focus on the fact that kernels are basically tiny matrices applied on a given channel of an input.
 Thus, we employ \textbf{matrix characteristics} as heuristics to assess the significance of a given kernel.
-In taxonomy, this motivation puts our work under the category of \textbf{unstructured heuristic-based kernel-level pruning} of the model compression literature.
-Our approach is to eliminate as many kernels as possible using a set of shared hyperparameters that enable the best heuristics to maintain the recognition performance of the unpruned version of a given model without the need for a fine-tuning phase after the pruning.
-Then, candidate heuristics are used to provide more insight about the expert kernels in convolutional neural nets.
+In the model compression literature (Section \ref{sec:related_works}), this motivation puts our work under the category of \textbf{unstructured heuristic-based kernel-level pruning}.
+We aim to improve our understanding about CNN pruning heuristics, including eigenvalue-based ones which were not explored before.
+We are interested in analyzing the pruning heuristics which maintain the recognition performance (of the unpruned model) and do not require additional training after the pruning.